wrenchez/Cybersecurity/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[ELK VM IP]:5601/app/kibana
-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the ssh azureuser@jumpbox public IP sudo docker container list -a sudo docker start "container" sudo docker attach "container" cd /etc/ansible ansible-playbook install-elk.yml cd /etc/ansible/roles ansible-playbook filebeat-playbook.yml ansible-playbook metricbeat-playbook.yml navigate to http://[elk vm public ip]:5601/app/kibana to verify that the playbooks worked
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the
+- ssh azureuser@jumpbox public IP
+- sudo docker container list -a
+- sudo docker start "container"
+- sudo docker attach "container"
+- cd /etc/ansible
+- ansible-playbook install-elk.yml
+- cd /etc/ansible/roles
+- ansible-playbook filebeat-playbook.yml
+- ansible-playbook metricbeat-playbook.yml
+-navigate to http://[elk vm public ip]:5601/app/kibana to verify that the playbooks worked